juhp/hkgr/README.md

 the `--existing-tag` option to skip the tagging step (like for `tagdist`).

 ### publish
-`hkgr publish` releases the tarball to Hackage.
+`hkgr publish` releases the tarball to Hackage, after doing a pristine local build and git pushing the tag and its commits to origin.

-If it succeeds then hkgr creates a "published lockfile" in `dist/`, and the git tag is pushed to origin.
+If it succeeds, then hkgr creates a "published lockfile" in `.hkgr/`.

 (Then hkgr will refuse to do further commands on the released version.)

 Optionally one can publish haddock docs with `hkgr publish-haddock`.

+### build
+`hkgr build` will try to do a pristine build of the latest created tarball for the tag.
+This is useful for catching missing files from the tarball, preventing brownbag releases.

 ### new
 `hkgr new` creates a new project.